roman-milk/roman-milk.github.io/dark-submission-a-bisexual-journey.md

  "Remember, we were..." she blushed, "...in church," she whispered.

  He chuckled, "You liked my balls bouncing off your chin, didn't you?"
-Report_Story #3